Research Agenda of Matthew Sag

 (c) Empirical analysis of Supreme Court oral argument using text data mining

 Tonja Jacobi and I have recently embarked on a new series of articles using text data mining methods to analyze Supreme Court oral argument.
 My previous work on the legal issues relating to text data mining of copyrighted materials (discussed above) and my ongoing involvement with the HathiTrust Research Council suggested to me the enormous potential of systematizing analysis of oral argument.
 I also foresaw that actually engaging in my own text data mining research would give me a better understanding of the legal issues confronting this community.
-This vein of research will comprise a number of articles and we have also launched a new website, ScotusOA.com, that we will use to highlight our ongoing work.
+This vein of research will comprise a number of articles and we have also launched a website, ScotusOA.com, that we used to highlight our ongoing work.

 In our first joint project in this area, The New Oral Argument: Justices as Advocates (forthcoming in 2019), we analyzed the text of every Supreme Court oral argument from 1960 to 2015 and demonstrated that judicial activity, as measured by words spoken or time speaking, increased significantly over that period.
 We established that almost all of this increase was attributable to judicial commentary and not to an increased number of questions.
 Furthermore, we found very strong support for our hypothesis that these changes were centered on the mid-1990s and can be plausibly ascribed to the dramatic increase in political polarization that took place at that time.
 We have several additional joint projects in process.